-Session Storage and Local Storage: These are both ways of storing data in JavaScript, the only major difference is that, data stored in session storage gets cleared when the page is refreshed or when the browser is closed, but data stored in local storage persists.
-It doesn’t get cleared even after the page has been refreshed.
+Session Storage and Local Storage: Both of these methods involve storing data in JavaScript.
+The key distinction is that data in session storage gets wiped out upon page refresh or browser closure, while data in local storage persists even after refreshing the page.

-For the purpose of this article, I’ll be focusing more on “local storage”.
+For this article, I’ll be focusing more on “local storage”.

-Local storage is basically a way of storing information locally in the browser.
-It has the capacity to store up to 5mb of user data and also accessible from any browser or window.
-Another thing to note is, local storage is domain specific,
+Local storage is a technique to store information within a user's browser.
+It can store up to 5 MB of user data and can be accessed from any browser or window.
+Another thing to note is that local storage is domain-specific.
+In other words, you can only access the data you've saved when you're operating within the domain that houses that data.

-For example; if my website is mytodos.com, and I have stored todos like “read my book”, “do my assignment”, “go to the market” in that domain, I can only have access to these todos (data) when I visit mytodos.com.
+For instance, if your website is "mytodos.com" and you've stored tasks like "read my book," "do my assignment," and "go to the market," you can only access these tasks when you visit "mytodos.com."

 How Do I Access My Local Storage?